 Event M.S.
 Degree Ph.D.
-Degree Formation of guidance committee and submission of By the end of the second semester after initiation of the By the end of the second semester after initiation of the degree academic program degree program program Submission of annual Following each guidance Following each guidance committee meeting report committee meeting.
+Degree Formation of guidance By the end of the second By the end of the second semester committee and submission of semester after initiation of the after initiation of the degree academic program (including degree program to GradPlan. program to GradPlan. course plan) Submission of annual Following each guidance Following each guidance committee meeting report committee meeting.
 Students committee meeting.
 Students must must meet with their committee meet with their committee at least at least once annually. once annually.
-Submission of annual progress Late January of each year in the Late January of each year in the report degree program degree program Submission and defense of At least 14 days prior to the Ph.D. dissertation proposal Not applicable defense of the dissertation, which must occur by the end of the fourth semester after initiation of the degree program Written and oral Ph.D.
-By the end of the seventh semester comprehensive exam 1 Not applicable after initiation of the degree program A.1 .14.11 A.1 14.1 Submission of At least 14 days prior to the At least 14 days prior to the thesis/dissertation to guidance committee 2 defense of the thesis defense of the dissertation Announcement of At least seven days prior to the At least seven days prior to the thesis/dissertation defense defense of the thesis defense of the dissertation seminar Thesis/dissertation defense By the end of the fifth year after By the end of the eighth year after initiation of the degree program initiation of the degree program
+Submission of annual progress Late January of each year in the Late January of each year in the report degree program to Karla. degree program to Karla Defense of Ph.D. dissertation By the end of the fourth semester proposal Not applicable after initiation of the degree program.
+Written proposal must be submitted to the guidance committee at least 14 days before proposal defense.
+Written and oral Ph.D.
+By the end of the seventh semester comprehensive exam 1 Not applicable after initiation of the degree program.
+Approval to hold defense Form signed and submitted to Form signed and submitted to Karla at least 14 days prior to the Karla at least 14 days prior to the defense defense Submission of At least 14 days prior to the At least 14 days prior to the thesis/dissertation to full defense of the thesis defense of the dissertation guidance committee 2 Announcement of At least seven days before thesis At least seven days before thesis/dissertation defense defense dissertation defense seminar Thesis/dissertation defense By the end of the fifth year after By the end of the eighth year after initiation of the degree program initiation of the degree program